 The Will of God

-Complicating the understanding of God’s will, is it’s relationship to the will of his creatures, in particular humans.
+Complicating the understanding of God’s will is its relationship to the will of his creatures, in particular humans.
 God has created humanity and given us some measure of will and the freedom to exercise it.
-But does the exercise of my will interfere with God’s will; is my will limited to act only within the will of God, or can my will act in ways that are contrary to God’s will.
-There are God fearing Bible believing Christians today who sit on both sides of this question.
+But does the exercise of my will interfere with God’s will; is my will limited to acting only within the will of God, or can my will act in ways that are contrary to God’s will?
+There are God-fearing, Bible-believing Christians today who sit on both sides of this question.

 But in the same way I allowed my children to exercise, within limits, their own wills, even when contrary to mine, so God allows us to exercise our wills in ways contrary to his.
 It does not mean I am stronger.
 It means that God is allowing me some freedom.

 Those who accept that human will can resist God’s will tend toward seeing God’s will from two different perspectives.
 The first of these is God’s antecedent will.
-This describes God’s will prior to human will and is illustrated by 2 Peter 3:9 where God is said not to want anyone to perish.
+This describes God’s will prior to human will and is illustrated by 2 Peter 3:9, where God is said not to want anyone to perish.
 God’s antecedent will is that all people be saved.